Wondering what to do in Tokyo?

 Imagine a mini Atlantis beautifully rising out of the water, located conveniently next to Tokyo’s downtown area.
 That’s what Odaiba looks like!
 Nestled on the Tokyo Bay, this mini-island or neighborhood is a sweet hub of eateries, entertainment as well as eye-catching architecture, like the futuristic Fuji Television building.
 Additionally, the area has a host of interesting attractions, including the relaxing Odaiba Seaside Park and National Museum of Emerging Science and Innovation.

 Did this Tokyo travel guide inspire you to visit Japan’s capital?
 Plan a trip to Tokyo now with Trekeffect!
-Not only is it a free and easy-to-use Japan trip planner, but it makes travel planning a walk in the park as well!
+To make your travel planning a walk in the park as well!

 Share Your Travel Experiences With Us